Syte1/Syte1/README.md

 </a>

 ### Hi there!
-I'm Belal Kourkmas, a software developer from Vancouver, BC, with 3 years of professional experience and 4 years of educational experience.
+I'm Belal Kourkmas, a software developer from Vancouver, BC, with 7 years of combined professional and educational experience in software development.

 I have experience working with many different languages and technologies, along with a ton of experience working alongside others.